 - Consumer welfare and unobserved heterogeneity in discrete choice models: the value of Alpine road tunnels (with Daniel Cerquera), Centre for European Economic Research Discussion Paper 2010-095

 - Career concerns and managerial risk taking: evidence from the NFL (with Florian Schütt)

-- Regulation and pricing in pharmaceutical markets (with Jonas Lieber)
+- Regulation and equilibrium prices in pharmaceutical markets (with Jonas Lieber)